 The Great Depression transformed America in many ways.

 The banking sector was hit particularly hard.
-Banks failed nationwide as masses of individuals made “runs” to get their money out.
-In 1930 alone, thirty thousand banks around the country closed.
-Another thirty-seven thousand closed in the years 1931 and 1932.
+Banks failed nationwide as masses of people made “runs” to withdraw their money.
+In 1930 alone, 30,000 banks across the country closed.
+Another 37,000 closed in 1931 and 1932.

 As the economic situation deteriorated, prices for agricultural goods fell dramatically.
-This resulted in many farms around the country being forced into foreclosure.
+This led to many farms across the country being forced into foreclosure.
 With fewer farms came fewer products.

 The economic situation affected America in other ways.
 Marriages and birth rates declined in the country while suicide rates increased.
 Many children were denied real childhoods as they had to take on adult responsibilities to support struggling households.
 Unemployed teens and young adults called hobos rode the rails in search of work because their families could not support them.